 1. Talking to our friends, family and neighbors about why EPR for packaging is important!
 Consider sharing the link to this campaign write up and this awesome video from Story of Stuff Project by email and on your website and social media pages to help spread the word!

-3. Make sure you've communicated with your State House Representative and State Senator to let them know you support LD2014 with the amendments to reject the sweeping exemptions made in Committee to exempt way too many types of products.
-Let them know that if they are re-elected this November that you expect they will work hard to support good environmental policy for EPR for packaging in future iterations of the bill!
+4. Make sure you've communicated with your State House Representative and State Senator to let them know you support EPR for packaging, but have major concerns for the sweeping amendments made in Committee to exempt way too many types of products.
+Let them know that if they are re-elected this November that you expect they will work hard to support good environmental policy for EPR for packaging.
 Find contact info here or email us for help.

 For tips or talking points, please give a shout!

-Thanks for taking action on this paradigm shifting legislation that coupled with source reduction strategies like our state bag ban that takes effect on Earth Day 2020, will help curb plastic pollution!
+Thanks for taking action on this paradigm shifting legislation that coupled with source reduction strategies like our state bag ban that is slated to take effect in January 2021, will help curb plastic pollution!

 One more way to Help!